MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/content-assembly-conditional-sections.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to create conditional fields for content assembly in Microsoft Syntex.
+description: Learn how to create conditional sections for templates in Microsoft Syntex.
 ---

-# Create conditional fields for content assembly in Microsoft Syntex
+# Create conditional sections for templates in Microsoft Syntex